LoginRadius/apidocs/database/supportdocs/docs/authentication/quick-start/standard-login.md

 ## Part 2 - Deployment

-The LoginRadius Identity Platform supports a variety of implementation methodologies that allow you to customize customer flows.
+The LoginRadius Identity Platform supports various implementation methodologies that allow you to customize customer flows.
 This guide focuses on the basic Identity Experience Framework implementation but it can be accomplished with any of the other implementation methodologies supported by LoginRadius.

 Full details on these methodologies can be found [here](/api/v2/getting-started/implementation-workflows/).